SupaTechStack/chainlink-watcher/README.md

 An automated GitHub Actions workflow that monitors the public
 https://github.com/smartcontractkit/chainlink repository
-and posts a clean, concise English update to X (Twitter) whenever a new commit is published.
+and posts a clean update to X (Twitter) whenever a new commit is published.

 The project focuses on **signal over noise** by converting raw GitHub commit activity into short, readable updates.